vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     ![The screenshot shows the Contoso Neuro website using the Traffic Manager profile DNS name](media/tm-endpoint-website.png "Traffic Manager show Contoso home page")

-12. When setting up a multi-region hosted application in AKS, you will setup a secondary AKS in another Azure Region, then add it's endpoint to it's Traffic Manager profile to be load balanced.
+12. When setting up a multi-region hosted application in AKS, you will setup a secondary AKS in another Azure Region, then add its endpoint to its Traffic Manager profile to be load balanced.

-    > **Note:** You can setup the secondary AKS and instance of the Contoso Neuro webiste on your own if you wish.
+    > **Note:** You can setup the secondary AKS and instance of the Contoso Neuro website on your own if you wish.
 The steps to set that up are the same as most of the steps you went through in this lab to setup the primary AKS and app instance.

 ## After the hands-on lab

-**Duration**: 10 mins
+**Duration**: 10 minutes

 In this exercise, you will de-provision any Azure resources created in support of this lab.